johnrphilip/HarvardAI/attention/analysis.md

 ### This image seems to be paying attention to the article noun pair:
 - (the -> dog)
-### While also looking at the confusing verb adverb relationship of:
+### While also looking at the confusing verb-adverb relationship of:
 - (played -> together)